16 May Naming Things is Hard

 But why does it matter?

 Let’s take a common convention: Singular vs. plural table names.
-Ignoring which is “better,” let’s look at the diagram below, and imagine that the various tables were created by different developers at different times, all making off-the-cuff decisions about naming.
+Ignoring which is “better,” let’s look at the diagram below, and imagine that the various tables were created by different software developers at different times, all making off-the-cuff decisions about naming.

 At a glance, this schema doesn’t seem to be too bad.
 There’s consistency in the autonumber artificial primary keys, and the naming seems pretty consistent, right?
 Wrong.
 This schema is already a mess.
 WorkOrders is plural, while Project and Person are singular.
 Then to exacerbate the problem, the PersonWorkOrder table makes both singular (when only one is), and the PeopleProjects makes them both plural – when neither of them are.
 Going deeper, the WorkOrders table has a primary key that uses the singular “WorkOrderId,” while the PeopleProjects table keeps the plural in its primary key “PeopleProjectsId.”
 Because of this, PeopleProjects is even inconsistent within itself because it has one column where both People and Projects are plural, and two other columns where they are both singular.
 While this may seem like intentional misnaming, I assure you that I see FAR worse than this in legacy systems every day.
 I contend that it is beyond human ability to consistently remember these inconsistencies for any length of time.
 Humans process and remember via patterns and categorizing things.
 Your brain will simply refuse to store this inconsistency for any length of time.
 Sure, when you are deep in a project working on it every day you can get a hang of the inconsistent naming, but any time a new developer works on the project there is a huge amount of wasted time caused by the inconsistent naming.
 And once the software goes into maintenance mode, every developer that has to revisit the project has to re-experience the pain of the naming because it is so difficult to remember.